shahnamana/QTalk/README.md

 2. Install the App on your mobile phone

 #### To install the App on iOS devices:
+We will soon publish the App on the App Store.
+Stay Tuned

 <!-- USAGE EXAMPLES -->
 ## Usage